SumedhArani/Traffic-simulation/README.md

 Nodes: Black
 Vehicle: BLUE

+        Back End
-About interfaces in “trafficSimulation.java” (back-end) All the functions take the data and creates an encoded string which contains data at specific locations which gives various attributes to the front-end program.
+About interfaces in “trafficSimulation.java”
+All the functions take the data and creates an encoded string which contains data at specific locations which gives various attributes to the front-end program.
 Function “circle”:
 Prototype: public static void circle(int x, int y, int r, String col );